shieldfy/API-Security-Checklist/README.md

 - [ ] Don't return sensitive data like `credentials` , `Passwords`, `security tokens`.
 - [ ] Return the proper status code according to the operation completed. (e.g. `200 OK` , `400 Bad Request` , `401 Unauthorized`, `405 Method Not Allowed` ... etc).

+## CI & CD
+- [ ] Audit your design and implementation with unit/integration tests coverage.
+- [ ] Use a code review process and disregard self-approval.
+- [ ] Ensure that all components of your services are statically scanned by AV software before push to production, including vendor libraries and other dependencies.
+- [ ] Design a rollback solution for deployments.

+## Monitoring
+- [ ] Use centralized loggins for all services and components.
+- [ ] Use agents to monitoring all trafic, errors, requests and responses.
+- [ ] Use alerts for SMS, Slack, Email, Telegram, Kibana, Cloudwatch e etc.
+- [ ] Check if you don't log sensetive data like Credid Cards, Passwords and PIN's.

 ------------------------------------------------------------------------------